RyotaMaeno1227/OSS_CAE_FEM_salome/docs/coupled_contact_api_minimal_en.md

 ## Non-core API

-Anything that does not affect numerical correctness (log handlers, custom notifications, media export) is considered optional.
-Those utilities are catalogued in `docs/appendix_optional_ops.md` (Appendix C/D).
-When proposing new APIs, first decide whether they belong in this minimal list or in the optional appendix by checking whether they are required to reproduce solver results.
+Anything that does not affect numerical correctness (log handlers, custom notifications, media export) has been removed from this repository.
+When proposing new APIs, first decide whether they belong in this minimal list or should remain private to each environment.